orionrobots/orionrobots.github.io/_posts/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 ... ))
 1072
 ```
-It is around half the size, with a little overhead.
+This bytes version is around half the size, with a little overhead.
 It's wrapped in JSON again, so there's no unfair advantage there.
 We have to convert the np array to bytes, then to base64, then this would be wrapped in our json data.

 ## What about integers?

-I would expect the savings here to be less, for example a 16 bit integer is only going to have up to 5 digits, so this may be more about the list representation overhead.
+I would expect the savings here to be less.
+For example, a 16 bit integer is only going to have up to 5 digits, so this may be more about the list representation overhead.

 Setting up the list:
 ```python